btholt/complete-intro-to-product-management/lessons/04-communication/C-exercise.md

 Your pitch is

-"Solid.js is a modern JavaScript framework that allows you to write flexible, composable, reactive code.
+"Solid.js is a modern JavaScript framework which allows you to write flexible, composable, reactive code.
 It has many declarative primitives which allow you to embed reactive data directly in your templates.
-It is a component-based framework, and those components themselves do not carry their own states; rather, they have factory functions that allow them to generate derived data on the fly, something that our old Backbone code isn't able to do.
-All the industry has moved past Backbone, and it's time for us to keep with it by moving our frontends to Solid.js."
+It is a component based framework and those components themselves do not carry their own states; rather they have factory functions that allow them to generate derived data on the fly, something that our old Backbone code isn't able to do.
+All the industry has moved past Backbone and it's time for us to keep with it by moving our frontends to Solid.js."

 What is wrong with this approach?
 How could you rewrite it better?